Dates & Times:

 - Tânia Nazaré, on The Way of Emptiness, (29th July 2017)

 'Anthony visited my higher RMPS class last year to deliver a meditation session in preparation for a course on Buddhism.
-This year, I enlisted his great mind to teach meditation to kids with a variety of mental health issues who also happen to be LGBTQ+.
+This year, I enlisted his great mind to teach meditation to kids with a variety of mental health issues.
 He dealt with this opportunity sensitively and prepared carefully beforehand, connecting with students on a personal level, making it a worthwhile experience for all.'

 - Daniela Machado, Religious Education Department, Portobello High School

 'I recently attended the 'The Way of Emptiness' talk led by Anthony Haynes.
 This was a thoroughly enjoyable and thought-provoking session.
 Anthony has a light-hearted and accessible teaching style that really helps make the incomprehensible comprehensible!
 Highly recommended!'

 - Clare Cassells, on The Way of Emptiness (10th June 2017)

 'My first visit to Clear Water Academy was for the course 'The Way of Emptiness'.
 This was a really interesting afternoon spent with Anthony Haynes.
 He was a great tutor, presenting the topic in a clear, easy and fun way which was easy to understand (which was a very tough job considering the topic!)
 It was really interesting to hear definitions of emptiness from other places other than the Tibetan Buddhist side which I was already familiar with.
 I found this to be a very beneficial course and would highly recommend both the course and Anthony as a teacher and I look forward to attending the Academy for further teachings.'